Boiler Manifold Piping

 The above calculation would also apply to a cast iron boiler.
 The big difference is a cast iron boiler has almost "0" Ft.
 Hd. through the boiler.

 Disclaimer: The information found on this website is for informational purposes only.
-Any preventive maintenance, service, installations should be reviewed on a per job situation.
+Any preventive maintenance, service, installations should be reviewed on a per-job situation.
 Any work performed on your heating system should be performed by qualified and experienced personnel only.
 Comfort-Calc or its personnel accepts no responsibility for improper information, application, damage to property or bodily injury from applied information found on this website as it should be reviewed by a professional.